Basmalakh22/technical-questions-about-backend-/API.md

 - Endpoint/URL: The path that identifies a specific resource or action in the system.
   - Example: `/api/users`, `/api/orders/123`.
 - Route Handler: The function or controller that processes the request and sends the appropriate response.
+- API routes are defined in `api.php` and are stateless, meaning they don’t use sessions or cookies by default.
+Web routes `web.php` use stateful authentication, sessions, and cookies.

 ## How do you create a RESTful API in Laravel?